whistlegraph/2022.aesthetic.computer/README.txt

   ***Without A-Frame***
    - [] Clone the basic WebXR examples, run them and and read them.
         URL here: https://github.com/immersive-web/webxr-samples

+*** Re-organize Repository ***
+  - [] Make a better entry point for this repository, consider how far the monorepo idea should extend and make better room for text files, such as splitting up README.txt with PROJECTS.txt, WIP.txt, and GRAVEYARD.txt.

+*** Publishing ***
+  - [] How to have a default or custom thumbnail... even though things are randomly routed?

+*** Refactoring ***
+  - [] Clean up the use of "aesthetic.computer/disks/" across the whole project.
+  - [] Refactor `wg` to make better use of thumbnails... what should the new structure be?

+*** Favicons ***
+  - [] How should I generate favicons for each page or treat favicons in general?
+   - Maybe just design a favicon?
+Should each piece also be able to have an icon?
+   - Maybe the system could use these icons if pieces defined them...

+***Terminal***
+  - [] Make `function terminal()` to render to a text mode layer.

+***Cursors***
+  - [] View current custom cursor css examples.
+  - "Chromium cursor images are restricted to 128x128 pixels by default, but it is recommended to limit the cursor image size to 32x32 pixels" - https://developer.mozilla.org/en-US/docs/Web/CSS/cursor
+  - [] Sidetrack: Hack in an SVG cursor really quick.
+  - [] Replace Canvas 2D cursors with SVGs (or DIVs?).
+  - [] Test to see what's the fastest these days?
+Check for scaling issues on linux (see Figma...)

+***Spinline***
+  - [] Circle algorithm with transparency, has doubly drawn pixels.
+  - [] example: ink(255, 100).circle(x, y, 128);
+  - [] Circle needs 'pan' support.
+  - [] Make the regular circle small, and positioned at the tip of the rotating line.
+  - [] No exported boot function does not show the mouse cursor...
+  - [] Click and drag selection bug needs to be fixed on iOS.
+(Chrome + Safari)
+  - [] Improve "density" function.

+***Developers***
+  - [] Add developer console log / catch errors and show them to users directly on the screen.
+Maybe this should be available all the time, even in production?
+  - [] Catch errors better in the modules, so they can be easily deciphered from console messages.
+  - [] Get it working on: https://glitch.com/edit/#!/niki-aesthetic-computer
+  - [] Make an `edit` or `new` command to open an editor from the main page.

+***View-Source***
+  - [] Pressing 'Ctrl + `' should open the source code. - Document this in console.log of bios.
+  - [] Typing `src` plus the `piece` should jump you to the github source page and these should also be url addressable.
+  - [] Each page should print out its own description in the console.
+   - [] Then all descriptions of existing pieces can be written.
+   - [] Why are the disks located there in the first place?

+***Readme***
+  - [] Directly load the GitHub readme in a scrollable content window.
+  - [] How could this tie into publishing a blog or devlog?

+***i***
+  - [] See `disks/i.mjs`

+***Walkie Talkie***
+- [] Maybe recordings / videos can be sent back and forth between two parties?

+***Shortcuts / open a new URL ***
+  - [] Figure out notation: ~user/piece, piece~param1, #notion
+    - [] Should this only be for `prompt` or should it also route URLs?
+  - [] Make `manual` and `hq` load the notion (separate places) in a new tab.
+  - [] Should the manual be a super.so site using one of the chosen typefaces?

+***Prompt Start***
+  - [] What info goes on the starting prompt page?
+       Given that it can change every 60 seconds.
+       And anyone who shares the link will see a preview image.
+  - [] Short poem?
+Weekly poem?
+  - [] Make the prompt start message easily editable by Niki.
+    What would it mean for this message to use the ***Upload Server*** and merit a text editor.

+***Prompt Updates***
+  - [] “search bar” any letter typed shows “ghost” letters of all possible options
+  - [] Also make the commands case insensitive!

 ***Rooms***
   (WIP Notes)